Union Square, Manhattan: Public markets

-In 1976, the Council on the Environment of New York City (now GrowNYC) established the Greenmarket program, which provided regional small family farmers with opportunities to sell their fruits, vegetables and other farm products at open-air markets in the city.
+In 1976, the Council on the Environment of New York City (now GrowNYC) established the Greenmarket program, which provided regional small-family farmers with opportunities to sell their fruits, vegetables and other farm products at open-air markets in the city.
 There were originally seven farmers at the first Greenmarket, and their selection sold out by noon.
 That summer, two more markets opened in New York City.
 Despite some backlash from local merchants and supermarkets who believed the Greenmarket was cutting into their profits, more markets opened in the city.

-Today, the Union Square Greenmarket – the best-known of the markets – is held year-round on Mondays, Wednesdays, Fridays, and Saturdays between 8 am and 6 pm.
+Today, the Union Square Greenmarket, the best known of the markets, is held year-round on Mondays, Wednesdays, Fridays, and Saturdays between 8 am and 6 pm.
 The market is served by a number of regional farmers, as the average distance between farmers and the market is 90 mi.
 During peak seasons, the Greenmarket serves more than 250,000 customers per week, who purchase more than one thousand varieties of fruits and vegetables can be found at the Greenmarket; and the variety of produce available is much broader than what is found in a conventional supermarket.

-Union Square is also known for the Union Square Holiday Market, which is held from November 23 through December 24.
-Temporary booths are filled with over 100 craftsmen, who sell items ranging from candles and perfume to knitted scarves and high-end jewelry.
+Union Square hosts the Union Square Holiday Market every November and December, in which more than 150 vendors sell handcrafts.
+Around two million people visit the Holiday Market annually.
+Starting in 2024, UrbanSpace also hosted the Night Market food market in Union Square during the summer.